Transponders and squawk codes: Communication in aviation

 What are squawk codes?

-Squawk codes are four-digit number combinations assigned by air traffic controllers to pilots to uniquely identify an aircraft on radar.
-They are set via the transponder on board an aircraft and transmitted to ground radar.
-Technically, the system is based on secondary surveillance radar (SSR), which sends targeted signals to aircraft and analyzes their responses.
+Squawk codes are four-digit numerical combinations assigned by air traffic controllers to pilots in order to uniquely identify an aircraft on radar.
+They are set via a device known as a transponder, located on board the aircraft, and transmitted to ground radar systems.
+Technically, the system is based on Secondary Surveillance Radar (SSR), which specifically sends signals to aircraft and processes their responses.

 The codes consist of the digits 0 to 7 (octal system), so that a total of 4,096 possible combinations exist (0000 to 7777).